MPMiguel/MPMiguel/README.md

 ### About
-- 🖥️ I’m currently learning Full Stack at 4Geeks Academy and taking the IBM Python course
+- 🖥️ I’m currently learning Full Stack at 4Geeks Academy